Contrast-Security-OSS/docs/content/admin/sys_settings/ConfigureHTTPS.md

 ### Configure the front-end server

 Refer to your server's documentation for instructions on how to configure it to use AJP.
-Additionally, refer to the following links for Apache and NGINX instructions.
+Also refer to the following links for Apache and NGINX instructions.

 * [Apache mod_proxy_ajp configuration](http://httpd.apache.org/docs/2.2/mod/mod_proxy_ajp.html)
 * [NGINX proxy AJP configuration](http://webapp.org.ua/sysadmin/setting-up-nginx-ssl-reverse-proxy-for-tomcat/)